Forest fires in Bolivia in 2024: Background

 In Bolivia, the practice of "chaqueo" is common, being the "chaqueo" a practice of deforestation in a field, usually to be used for crop or livestock raising.
 The practice consists of removing vegetation from an area and then burning it.
 In theory, "chaqueo" is considered a crime of arson.

-However, in practice, this slash-and-burn operations are permitted by the government due to the so-called "incendiary laws", a package of measures and legislation approved by the government of Evo Morales (2006–2019).
-For its part, the current government of Luis Arce Catacora does not wish to prioritize the repeal of these laws under the pretext of "not affecting producers".
+However, in practice, this slash-and-burn operations are permitted by the government due to the so-called "incendiary laws", a package of measures and legislation approved by the government of Evo Morales (2006–2019), upheld by Luis Arce Catacora's government.

 On July 9, the Vice Minister of Civil Defense reported that the Integrated Forest Monitoring System (SIMB) had recorded 1,251 hot spots and one forest fire throughout Bolivian territory, of which 891 were recorded in the department of Beni, most of the hot spots were caused by the beginning of the "slash-and-burn period".
 The fire that SIMB reported started in the municipality of San José de Chiquitos.